apache/mxnet/docs/tutorials/basic/module.md

-# Training and Inference Module
+# Introduction to Module - MXNet's high-level interface for neural network training

 We modularized commonly used codes for training and inference in the `module` (or `mod` for short) package.
 This package provides intermediate-level and high-level interface for executing predefined networks.